 HomeStyles was originally developed by Rutgers University in New Jersey to educate parents of preschoolers on healthy habits through 12 instructional guides focusing on positive diets, physical activity, and sleep.
 A new five year, 4 million dollar USDA grant focuses on continuing to prevent childhood obesity by expanding the program to children 6-11 years of age.
 In conjunction with Rutgers University and the University of Florida, West Virginia University is working to form parent focused education using a motivational interviewing approach.

-If you would like to receive updates on the HomeStyles, please leave your information at bit.ly/homestylesinterest
+If you would like more information on HomeStyles, please leave your information at bit.ly/homestylesinterest.

-WVU is developing a course for graduate students across all participating universities.
+In addition to HomeStyles 2, WVU is currently developing a course for graduate students across all participating universities.
 This class will give students conceptual and practical tools used in designing, planning, implementing, and evaluating obesity prevention techniques based on sound research methods.

 As previously mentioned, HomeStyles is a collaborative effort between West Virginia University, Rutgers University, and University of Florida.
 The principle investigators from each school are listed below.

 Posters & Publications

 Clark RL, Hagedorn RL, Byrd-Bredbenner C, Shelnutt K, Olfert MD.
 HomeStyles: An Obesity Prevention Program for Parents of 6-11-year old Children.
 Annual Adolescent and Young Adult Research Symposium.
 Pittsburgh, PA.
 May 2017

 Quick, V.; Martin-Biggers, J.; Povis, G.A.; Hongu, N.; Worobey, J.; Byrd-Bredbenner, C. A Socio-Ecological Examination of Weight-Related Characteristics of the Home Environment and Lifestyles of Households with Young Children.
 Nutrients 2017, 9, 604.